ShalinR/patient-management-system-demo/README.md

 # Patient Management System - Demo

-> A sanitized portfolio version of a full-stack hospital renal-unit management
+> A sanitized demo version of a full-stack hospital renal-unit management
-> system I built during my software engineering internship.
+> system we buit.
 This repository
 > documents the architecture design decisions and representative (rewritten)
 > code samples - **with a focus on the Kidney Transplant module my primary
 > contribution.** No production code real patient data schema or